 “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).

-Suffering is in God’s eternal plan.
+Suffering is also in God’s eternal plan.
+In eternity past, God planned a certain amount of suffering for the life of the Christian.
 Suffering is no cosmic accident.
-In eternity past, God planned a certain amount of suffering for your life.

 “For what credit is it if, when you are beaten for your faults, you take it patiently?
 But when you do good and suffer, if you take it patiently, this is commendable before God.
 For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps” (1 Peter 2:20-21).

 It is part of God’s eternal plan for us that we should suffer for His glory.

 God calls us for His purpose.
-What did He have in mind?
-He could have done better, but He selected you and me to conform into the image of His Son.
+What did he have in mind?
+He could have done better, but he selected you and me to conform to the image of His Son.
 As far as God is concerned, it is as good as done already.
 Nothing can thwart the purpose of God.
 The purpose of God’s call is to make us just like His Son,

 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren” (Romans 8:28-29).